roastedroot/quickjs4j/Notes.md

 - verify complex types with the GuestFunction interface
 - cleanup Invokable implementation
 - finish annotation processor generation for GuestFunction
+- emit the "java_api.mjs" stub to be used in JS

 - more tests for primitive types in annotation processor
 - test more closer to reality (e.g. with Apicurio like interface)